timescale/docs/timescaledb/overview/data-model-flexibility/wide-data-model.md

 all metadata with each measurement row.
 This creates data bloat, and makes data management more difficult.

 With joins, one can store metadata independently, and update mappings more easily.

-For example, if we wanted
-to update our "region" for `location_id` 77 (e.g., from "Massachusetts" to "Boston"), we can make this change without having to go back and overwrite historical data.
+For example, to change the `region` for `location_id` 77 from "Massachusetts" to "Boston", one can change the metadata without overwriting historical data in the time-series table.